OmniOneID/did-ca-ios/README.md

         - Once the build is completed successfully, run your app to verify that the framework is working properly.
 You can use Xcode's debugger and logs to determine if there are any issues.

 6. Troubleshooting
-    - If the DIDClientSDK frameworks are not loading or working properly, check the following:
+    - If the DIDWalletSDK framework is not loading or working properly, check the following:

         - Correct Search Paths: Check if the framework paths are set correctly.
         - Signing & Capabilities: Check if the code signing and certificate settings are set correctly.
-        - Dependencies: Check if there are any other libraries that the DIDClientSDK frameworks additionally depend on.
+        - Dependencies: Check if there are any other libraries that the DIDWalletSDK framework additionally depend on.

 ## Change Log